Composite Fillings in Twin Falls, ID

 Of course, poor oral hygiene is a major contributor to the formation of dental caries.
 Thoroughly brushing and flossing twice daily helps to remove bacterial plaque before it can cause damage.

 How Do I Know if I Have a Cavity?

 Cavities start out very small.
 Usually, cavities are detected by your dentist before you’ve even noticed any symptoms, such as a toothache.
 To check for tooth decay, Dr. Wright probes the soft spots between teeth and the rough surfaces where bacteria tend to proliferate.
 X-rays will confirm the presence of a cavity.

 How Is a Cavity Treated?

 Following the administration of a local anesthetic, the decayed portion of the tooth is completely removed using specialized dental instruments.
 The empty space is filled with a composite resin filling.
 Unlike metal fillings, composite fillings are designed to match the color of your teeth, making them virtually invisible.
 Composite fillings bond tightly to the remaining portion of the tooth, helping to strengthen and support the structure for many years.

 Good home hygiene and regular dental cleanings are the best way to prevent the formation of cavities.
 The sooner a cavity is detected, the easier it is to remove and repair.
 Postponing your visit only increases the likelihood that you will need more involved treatment down the road.
-If more than six months has passed since your last dental exam, call the office of Mark W. Wright, DDS, today to schedule a comprehensive exam.
+If more than six months have passed since your last dental exam, call the office of Mark W. Wright, DDS, today to schedule a comprehensive exam.